Our Projects

 In Vietnam, Asthma International’s focus is on the health of children aged between 3 and 15 from the poorest communities.
 Vietnam has a particularly high incidence of childhood asthma: children in Vietnam aged 12-13 have the highest incidence of Asthma in Asia, at 29%.

 As with children anywhere, children in Vietnam need to have control of their asthma to enable them to attend school, or, if already at school, to gain the greatest benefit from their education.
 Well-controlled asthma also facilitates good night-time sleep with consequent positive effects on day-time performance.
-But drugs are often either unaffordable or unavailable, and parents are sometimes forced to buy expensive over-the-counter medicines that may be dangerous.

-The outreach, prescribing and administration is conducted by our Vietnamese partners at the Community Health Centre, District 10, Ho Chi Minh City, Vietnam, under the supervision of our Vietnamese partner, Professor Le Thi Tuyet Lan PhD, Chairwoman of the University Medical Centre of Ho Chi Minh City Respiratory Care Centre.
+The outreach, prescribing and administration was conducted by our Vietnamese partners at the Community Health Centre, District 10, Ho Chi Minh City, Vietnam, under the supervision of our Vietnamese partner, Professor Le Thi Tuyet Lan PhD, Chairwoman of the University Medical Centre of Ho Chi Minh City Respiratory Care Centre.
 Professor Lan is an Assembly Member of the international campaigning and advisory group the Global Initiative on Asthma, as well as being one of the most respected figures in the worldwide asthma community.

-Projects for 2024
+Projects for 2024/5

 We need your consent to load the translations

 We use a third-party service to translate the website content that may collect data about your activity.
-Please review the details and accept the service to view the translations.
+Please review the details in the privacy policy and accept the service to view the translations.